 Humanistic psychology gained influence for its “appreciation for the fundamental inviolability of the human experience” (Bugental, 1963).
 One of these factors was the Gestalt psychology-influenced idea that human beings were more than just the sum of their parts, and that understanding humanity would take more than just understanding each part of a person.
 From this idea sprouted Maslow’s main contribution to humanistic psychology (and psychology in general), his theory of motivation that focused on his hierarchy of needs.

-Aside from developing the hierarchy of needs, Abraham Maslow also cofounded the Journal of Humanistic Psychology in 1961 with Anthony Sutich (SAGE Publishing).
+Aside from developing the hierarchy of needs, Abraham Maslow also co-founded the Journal of Humanistic Psychology in 1961 with Anthony Sutich (SAGE Publishing).
 Maslow cofounded the Journal of Transpersonal Psychology in 1969 as well with Anthony Sutich and Stanislav Grof (Richards, 2017).
-By starting two influential journals within the field, Maslow ensured his mark on humanistic psychology would outlast even the influence of his hierarchy of needs.
+By starting two influential journals in the field, Maslow ensured his mark on humanistic psychology would outlast even the influence of his hierarchy of needs.